Bespoke

 #Birds of Paradise

-"This performance explores and applies the behaviours of birds-of-paradise to human experiences.
+"What if the mesmerising behaviours of birds-of-paradise mirrored our own search for companionship?
 The courtship rituals of these magnificent birds, such as the elaborate dances, intricate nest building, and vivid displays - are more than just a natural spectacle; they reflect our own search for connection and love.

 In the same way that birds-of-paradise dress up in their finest feathers and perform captivating dances to attract mates, humans engage in similar rituals.
 Whether it’s dressing up to impress, competing for attention, building lasting partnerships, or navigating the world of online dating, these birds remind us that the quest for companionship is a universal dance.